 My most treasured piece in my garden is definitely the mosaic butterfly my grandchildren made for me several years ago for my birthday.
 I can just imagine their little hands finding all the glittering pieces of smooth, rounded glass and ceramics and affixing them in the cement.
 Every year, it is the first ornament I pull out of the garage where it is stored over the winter months.

-I was visiting this quaint little Ontario town with my American friend, Linda, and walked into the shop where Kevin Robert Gray was blowing glass.
+I was visiting this quaint little Ontario town in 2011 with my American friend, Linda, and walked into the shop where Kevin Robert Gray was blowing glass.
 While Linda chatted up the owner, I selected the first of two globes.

 And no wonder.
 The colours of the glass and the uniqueness of the pieces cannot be matched by the cheap reproductions imported from China.

 Since then, his son Michael, has continued to make the lovely pieces such as witch balls, friendship balls, perfume bottles, and so on.
 The shop is now Gray Art Glass.
 It is well worth a visit and there are daily demonstrations of glass blowing as well as a shop where all the glass works of art are offered for sale.

 It is poetry to me.